The granola without added sugars is so good and easy to make that you won’t buy store-bought anymore.

 Ingredients

-These amounts yield more than 14 oz of granola.
-The number 5 in the portions (recipe instructions) refers to the breakfasts that can be made, calculated for 2 people – about 1 week.
+With these quantities, you get more than 14 oz of granola.
+The number 5 in the servings (recipe instructions) represents the breakfasts you can make calculated for 2 people – about 1 week.

 - 2 cups rolled oats